 Whew.
 Now you are ready to run the anvi’o parser for Kaiju.

-At this point its not a bad idea to make a copy of your contigs database –just in case.
 In order to get the Kaiju taxonomic profile into your contigs database you will run the following command with the output file from the

 anvi-import-taxonomy-for-genes -i gene_calls_nr.names \ -c contigs.db \ -p kaiju